cinca-genetics/CourseraCourse4Week4/README.md

 ```

 ## Conclusions and results
 Now we have answered the question we set out for.
-If the client  wants to avoid nightlife spots, the festival can be set on the north part of the neighbourhood .........
-We can easily use the map above to make the choice.
+If the client wants to avoid nightlife spots, the festival can be set on the north part of the neighbourhood, particularly in the north of Bloor West Street.
+We can easily [use the map](https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/394d3b27-605e-485e-a6cb-1cdd8f36cd04/view?access_token=629fc1d44403006657f3695949206b9c65433ef488c06f12e929f5eda717c2fb) to make this decision.

-The streets xxxxxx are in the top three in terms of number of nightlife spots.

-If you're looking to be away from the neighbourhood nightlife spots the xxxxx is the place .

 ### Visualizating the results
 [A clickable map at the bottom of my Jupter Notebook](https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/394d3b27-605e-485e-a6cb-1cdd8f36cd04/view?access_token=629fc1d44403006657f3695949206b9c65433ef488c06f12e929f5eda717c2fb) is a good way to see our results: number and location of nightlife spots.